17 Nov 5 Scandinavian Habits You Should Adopt to Nordic Life

-What are those Scandinavian cousins of yours doing differently in life?
+What is the Nordic Life that our Scandinavian cousins live?
 What habits do they have in life that you want to adopt?
 Do they have some secret sauce, some secret recipe that they use magic potion, perhaps or something else?
 Well, in this episode, I’m going to tell you the five Scandinavian habits that you should adopt in your life.
 These are very simple, ways to adapt to the Nordic life that makes your content.

 1. Nordic Food

 I have Pinterest Board for Scandinavian Cooking and Scandinavian Baking which you can use to look for recipes for example.
-Home made buns, and baking in general is a big things that everyone learns to do.
+Homemade buns and baking, in general, is big thing that everyone learns to do.